LenKagamine/lenkagamine.github.io/_projects/enlighten.md

 Initially, I started this project to learn JavaScript and how to handle client and server side code.
 It is still in development, with many features planned.
 Currently, there are three levels available with increasing difficulty.

+To make building and editing levels easier, I made a level editor that can import existing levels and output as JSON (and put into /server/room.json).
+It is still very basic and can only handle walls and empty tiles, but I might upload it in the future when it has more features available.

 ### Gameplay

 - Use WASD or the arrow keys to move.